 The following is a list of scholarships offered by other organizations that you may be eligible for:

-CIO Tomorrow, in cooperation with Student Scholarship Partner Lightower (formerly Fibertech), will award three scholarships to central Ohio students who excel in the fields of computer science and IT.
+CIO Tomorrow, in cooperation with Student Scholarship Partners Lightower, CAS, OCLC and Motorists Insurance Group, will award scholarships to central Ohio students who excel in the fields of computer science and IT.

 The CIO Tomorrow Student Scholarship Application is to be completed by an undergraduate student who is a resident of Ohio, majoring in Information Systems, Computer Science, or other Technology-related fields, is at least a sophomore and has at least one year of study remaining, beyond the current academic year.

-The 2016 CIO Tomorrow Program Scholarship Committee will review all applications and award one $5,000, one $3,000 and one $2,000 scholarships based on academic success, involvement in extracurricular activities, and leadership.
+The 2017 CIO Tomorrow Program Scholarship Committee will review all applications and award scholarships based on academic success, involvement in extracurricular activities, and leadership.
 Two letters of recommendation are required.

 The Ohio Department of Higher Education (formerly known as the Ohio Board of Regents) Choose Ohio First Scholarship Program is created for students seeking a bachelor degree in the STEMM disciplines (Science, Technology, Engineering, Mathematics, and Medicine).
 Franklin University's Computer Science and Management Information Sciences programs have been initially approved for this competitive scholarship, which is funded jointly by the Ohio Department of Higher Education and Franklin University.
 Beginning in Fall 2015, all undersgraduate majors in CS, MIS, ITEC, ISEC and WEBD are eligible for this scholarship.